Ned Lamont: Second term (2023−present)

 Lamont is sworn into his second term at the State Arsenal and Armony.

 Lamont defeated Stefanowski again to win a second term in 2022.
 His second swearing-in took place on January 4, 2023, at the State Arsenal and Armory, along with Lieutenant Governor Susan Bysiewicz and constitutional officers.

 On July 19, 2023, Lamont signed into law a series of bills aimed at protecting reproductive rights and increasing public access to birth control in Connecticut.
 These included Public Act 23-128, which protects medical providers from receiving "adverse actions" another state may try to enforce.
 It also protects licensed medical providers from having their licenses revoked, suspended, or denied renewal if they provide reproductive services to patients, including those who come from a state where abortion is illegal.

-In June 2025, Lamont vetoed a bill allowing striking workers to receive unemployment assistance.
-That same month, he also vetoed an Omnibus YIMBY bill that would have expanded affordable housing, streamlined permitting for the missing middle housing and legalized transit oriented development.
-In November 2025, it was revealed that Lamont had asked one of his aides to draft a statement announcing his support for the pro-housing housing legislation just thirteen days before ultimately vetoing the legislation.
-It is unclear what caused Lamont to shift his views on the legislation.
+In June 2025, Lamont vetoed a bill that would have allowed striking workers to receive unemployment assistance.
+That same month, he vetoed an Omnibus YIMBY bill that would have expanded affordable housing, streamlined permitting for missing middle housing, and legalized transit oriented development.
+In November 2025, it was revealed that Lamont had asked one of his aides to draft a statement announcing his support for the pro-housing housing legislation just 13 days before he vetoed it.
+It is unclear why Lamont's views on the legislation changed.

 Lamont called the assassination of Charlie Kirk "absolutely awful" and ordered US and state flags in Connecticut lowered to half-staff for him.